CMSgov/bcda-static-site/_pages/bcda-data/comparison-bcda-cclf-files.md

 ## What are the differences?

-CCLF files are automatically available monthly using 12 flat files, and can be downloaded weekly upon request.
-BCDA updates adjudicated claims weekly using 3 NDJSON files and partially adjudicated claims data daily using 2 additional NDJSON files.
+CCLF files are automatically available monthly (using 12 flat files) and can be downloaded weekly upon request.
+BCDA updates adjudicated claims weekly (using 3 NDJSON files) and partially adjudicated claims data daily (using 2 additional NDJSON files).

-BCDA also uses the <a href="https://hl7.org/fhir/uv/bulkdata/" target="_blank" rel="noopener noreferrer">Bulk Fast Healthcare Interoperability Resources (FHIR)</a> format as required by Medicare.
+BCDA uses the <a href="https://www.cms.gov/priorities/key-initiatives/burden-reduction/interoperability/implementation-guides-and-standards/standards-and-igs-index-and-resources" target="_blank" rel="noopener noreferrer">CMS recommended Bulk FHIR Standards</a>.
 This results in differences during data mapping.

 ## Summary of differences